-If you have time, reading good books is one of the best ways to get a deeper understanding of software engineering.
-This, in turn, can also help on the interviews, especially on the system design round.
+If you have time, reading a good book is one of the best ways to get a deeper understanding of software engineering.
+This, in turn, can also help on the interviews, especially on the system design rounds.

-- Effective Java – best book on Java, and I would recommend reading it even if you mostly use some other language.
+Effective Java – the best book on Java, and I would recommend reading it even if you mostly use some other programming language.

-- Designing Data-Intensive Applications – a very good overview of the big distributed systems, and one of the best technical books I've ever read.
+Designing Data-Intensive Applications – a very good overview of the big distributed systems, and one of the best technical books I have ever read.

-- Building Microservices – good book on microservices (without any unnecessary hype around them) that also provides a good overview of topics of security, testing, deployment and others.
+Building Microservices – a good book on microservices (without any unnecessary hype around them) that also provides a good overview of the topics of security, testing, deployment, and others.

-- Cracking the Coding Interview – I've read just several interesting chapters from there, but it's still a solid book about interview preparation in particular.
+Cracking the Coding Interview – I have read just several interesting chapters from here, but it is still a solid book about interview preparation.

-- Modern Operating Systems – some chapters in this book provide a nice overview of hardware, memory management and other systems related concepts.
+Modern Operating Systems – this book provides a nice overview of the hardware, memory management, and other systems related concepts.

-- Coders at Work – book of motivating interviews with great programmers.
+Coders at Work – a book of motivating interviews with great programmers.

 Books are long and methodical – learning from them is different from any other way of learning.
 Don't miss out on this opportunity!